max-zzzz/Scam-Website-Finder/README.md

 3. Run the python file in Terminal with "python3 websitefilterer.py" (check that you have python3 installed)
 4. If everything is correct, it will ask you for keywords to filter out websites, to find some scam websites I recommend using "microsoft,support,windows,247,tech,apple" and so on

 It will now generate and open an html file with a list of the links, at the top is also a button which chooses websites randomly.
+Most of the websites will be down already, though.

 I have found a couple pop-up scams and mostly phishing scams with this tool